chetandobariya/CBAlertTableView/README.md

-CBAlertView
+CBAlertTableView
 ======================
-CBAlertView is a thing to be able to use a UITableView based on the UIAlertView.
+CBAlertTableView is a thing to be able to use a UITableView based on the UIAlertView.

 By providing an array of strings, you can create a UIAlertView including UITabaleView that displays the string.